matrix-org/complement/ENVIRONMENT.md

 - Type: `float64`
 - Default: 0

+#### `COMPLEMENT_CONTAINER_MEMORY`
+The maximum amount of memory the container can use.
+This is passed to Docker as the `--memory`/`Memory` argument.
+If 0, no limit is set and the container can use all available host memory.
+This is useful to mimic a resource-constrained environment, like a CI environment.
+- Type: `int64`
+- Default: 0

 #### `COMPLEMENT_DEBUG`
 If 1, prints out more verbose logging such as HTTP request/response bodies.
 - Type: `bool`